Services offered to educational institutions and students

 Payment by students

-A non-refundable booking fee of 30 per cent will be paid to me to reserve the time in my schedule and a further 30% is payable when you submit the document for proofreading as authorization to start proofreading.
+A non-refundable booking fee of 30% of the estimated total proofreading fee will be paid to me to reserve the time in my schedule and a further 30% is payable when you submit the document for proofreading as authorization to start proofreading.
 The balance of any fees needs to be settled before the completed work is released.
 See the Terms and Conditions page for details.
 For methods of payment see Rates and payment page.